Healthy Eating Habits to Enjoy the Holidays

 You can still enjoy a few holiday treats and food.
 But if you try to navigate the next few weeks without a plan, there’s a good chance you’ll tip the scale in the wrong direction.

-Here are some things you can do to eat healthy, and still enjoy the holidays:
+Here are some healthy holiday eating tips that you can try to stay fit and still enjoy the season:

 Make it a priority to eat healthy foods (fruits, vegetables, whole grains, lean meats, nuts and seeds, legumes).